al3xandr3/al3xandr3.github.io/_posts/2013-12-01-music-production.md

 ## Dynamics

 Effects that act on volume, very important.
-Maybe a bit abused nowadays in dance music.
+Maybe a bit abused nowadays where there is little dynamics and volumes are maximized.

 Types of Dynamic Effects: